brijesh8501/task.rates.ca/readme.md

 The following steps to follow in order to run this task:

-1. Copy & paste the source code into folder "task.rates.ca"
+1. Copy & paste the source code into "htdocs/task.rates.ca/"
 2. MySQL DB import
     - Create DB with name "ratesca_task"
     - import the db "ratesca_task.sql" copy that is present into source code.